Hospital Impact Calculator

 Where can I find more resources on using the Impact Calculator for my program?

 Check out the CAPC webinar How to Use CAPC’s Impact Calculator.
-In addition, CAPC members have access to other resources, such as a recurring Virtual Office Hour on Business Planning Using the CAPC Impact Calculator and tools and technical assistance on financing, demonstrating value, and making the case for palliative care.
+In addition, CAPC members have access to other resources, such as a recurring Virtual Office Hour on demonstrating value through measurement and tools and technical assistance on financing, demonstrating value, and making the case for palliative care.